labyrinthinesecurity/epistemic-calc/README.md

    - T=3 (gradual, organic-looking spread)
    - R=3 (cleaning one node doesn't prevent reinfection)
 3. **Read CTS: 10.0 (Existential)** — the mechanism is maximally dangerous
-4. **Score context factors** for your specific deployment:
+4. **Score context mitigation factors** for your specific deployment:
-   - Rev=2 (financial decisions are partially reversible — some trades can be unwound, others can't)
+   - Rev=1 (financial decisions are only partially reversible — some trades can be unwound, others can't)
-   - D=2 (financial services = high stakes)
+   - D=1 (financial services = high stakes, only slight mitigation vs. critical domains)
-5. **Read CxTS: 10.0 (Existential)** — already at cap due to maximal intrinsic score
+5. **Read CxTS: 9.3 (Existential)** — slight mitigation from partial reversibility, but still in the Existential tier
-6. **Click the vector string** to copy: `CTS:2/P:3/Pr:3/S:3/A:3/O:3/Au:3/T:3/R:3/Rev:2/D:2/Score:10.0/CxTS:10.0/Existential`
+6. **Click the vector string** to copy: `CTS:2/P:3/Pr:3/S:3/A:3/O:3/Au:3/T:3/R:3/Rev:1/D:1/Score:10.0/CxTS:9.3/Existential`
 7. **Paste into your security report** alongside your narrative analysis

 ---